shahzadhuq/modernization-api-architecture-style-considerations/README.md

 1. This style works well for implementing pre-determined use-cases.
 1. RPC follows contract-first approach: functions and messages are strongly typed and the contract is shared among client/server.

+> gRPC is modern open source high performance Remote Procedure Call (RPC) framework.
+To learn more about gRPC and how to use it on .NET, [click here](https://github.com/shahzadhuq/modernization-gRPC-on-dotnet).

 ### **Net Gains**

 1. RPC APIs are simple and easy to understand.